 According to the FSS Act 2006, Alcoholic Beverages come under the definition of food and so the FSSAI has framed and notified the Food Safety and Standards (Alcoholic Beverages Standards) Regulation, 2018.
 These regulations are specifying the standards for the following Alcoholic beverages

 - Distilled Alcoholic Beverage (Brandy, Country Liquor, Gin, Rum, Vodka and Whisky, Liquors or Alcoholic cordial)

-- These regulations have also specified labelling requirements for Alcoholic Beverages which are in addition to the labelling requirements of Food Safety and Standards (Packaging and Labelling) Regulations, 2011.
-The specific labelling requirements are as follows are declaration of alcohol content,
+- These regulations have also specified labeling requirements for Alcoholic Beverages which are in addition to the labeling requirements of Food Safety and Standards (Packaging and Labelling) Regulations, 2011.
+The specific labeling requirements are as follows are a declaration of alcohol content,

 - not to contain any nutritional information

 - restriction on words ‘non-intoxicating’ or words implying similar meaning on a label of beverage containing more than 0.5 percent alcohol by volume